D4rK7355608/com.d4rk.cleaner/README.md

 ## 🛑 Disclaimer!
 - Only use the GitHub Issues section if you discover issues with the code itself.
 Do not mistake the Issues page as a help desk.
 For support, information and requests, please contact d4rk7355608@gmail.com.
-- With the "MANAGE_EXTERNAL_STORAGE" permission, Cleaner Plus is able to scan and remove files not just on your internal storage, but also on external storage devices connected to your device.
+- With the `MANAGE_EXTERNAL_STORAGE` permission, Cleaner Plus is able to scan and remove files not just on your internal storage, but also on external storage devices connected to your device.

 ## 💬 Feedback!
 We are constantly updating and improving Cleaner Plus to give you the best possible experience.
 If you have any suggested features or improvements, please leave a review.
 In case something is not working correctly please let me know.
 When posting a low rating please describe what is wrong to give the possibility to fix that issue.